purcellconsult/Cracking-Python-Bootcamp/coding projects/readme.md

 # Descriptions of projects for The Cracking Python Bootcamp

 The massive headline pretty much said it all.
-Anyhoo, below is a comprehensive summary of all of the ~~cool~~ coding projects that accompanies the Master Python course.
+Anyhoo, below is a comprehensive summary of all of the ~~cool~~ coding projects that accompanies the Cracking Python Bootcamp.

 # Text Based Calculator